Kahlil Gibran: Political thought

 During the last years of Gibran's life there was much pressure put upon him from time to time to return to Lebanon.
 His countrymen there felt that he would be a great leader for his people if he could be persuaded to accept such a role.
 He was deeply moved by their desire to have him in their midst, but he knew that to go to Lebanon would be a grave mistake.

 "I believe I could be a help to my people," he said.
 "I could even lead them—but they would not be led.
 In their anxiety and confusion of mind they look about for some solution to their difficulties.
 If I went to Lebanon and took the little black book [The Prophet], and said, 'Come let us live in this light,' their enthusiasm for me would immediately evaporate.
 I am not a politician, and I would not be a politician.
 No. I cannot fulfill their desire."

-Nevertheless, Gibran called for the adoption of Arabic as a national language of Syria, considered from a geographic point of view, not as a political entity.
 When Gibran met ʻAbdu'l-Bahá in 1911–12, who traveled to the United States partly to promote peace, Gibran admired the teachings on peace but argued that "young nations like his own" be freed from Ottoman control.
 Gibran also wrote his famous poem "Pity the Nation" during these years; it was published posthumously some 20 years later in The Garden of the Prophet.
 On May 26, 1916, Gibran wrote a letter to Mary Haskell that reads: "The famine in Mount Lebanon has been planned and instigated by the Turkish government.
 Already 80,000 have succumbed to starvation and thousands are dying every single day.
 The same process happened with the Christian Armenians and applied to the Christians in Mount Lebanon."
 Gibran dedicated a poem named "Dead Are My People" to the fallen of the famine.

+Gibran called for the adoption of Arabic as a national language of Syria.
 When the Ottomans were eventually driven from Syria during World War I, Gibran sketched a euphoric drawing "Free Syria", which was then printed on the special edition cover of the Arabic-language paper As-Sayeh (The Traveler; founded 1912 in New York by Haddad).
 Adel Beshara reports that "in a draft of a play, still kept among his papers, Gibran expressed great hope for national independence and progress.
 This play, according to Khalil Hawi, 'defines Gibran's belief in Syrian nationalism with great clarity, distinguishing it from both Lebanese and Arab nationalism, and showing us that nationalism lived in his mind, even at this late stage, side by side with internationalism.
 According to Waterfield, Gibran was not "entirely in favour of socialism (which he believed tends to seek the lowest common denominator, rather than bringing out the best in people)".